-At 11 o’clock on Armistice Day the York College community held two minutes silence, led by Uniformed Public Services students who stood in quiet reflection remembering those who gave their lives in the World Wars.
+At 11 o’clock on Armistice Day students and staff at York College held two minutes silence.
+They were led by Uniformed Public Services students who stood in quiet reflection remembering those who gave their lives in the World Wars.

 Uniformed Public Services students learn about war and conflict, leadership, government policies, teamwork, international institutions and human rights, as well as participating in outdoor and adventurous activities.
 Their studies equip them with an understanding of the skills and knowledge required to embark on a career in the uniformed public services.